Fredrik Sträng attempts a summit bid on K2 on 23 July 2017. His SAT phone has broken, but he’s working hard toward a successful Summit Bid.

 K2 Summit Bid Starts 23 July

-Since he arrived in the mountain, the weather has been obnoxious, hellish and uncooperative.
-Constant snow and low visibility – the usual on K2, what he likes to call “shit weather.”
+Since he arrived on the mountain, the weather has been obnoxious, hellish and uncooperative.
+There’s been constant snow and low visibility – the usual on K2.
+It’s what he likes to call “shit weather.”
 But a change in the predictions means this may let up just enough for a summit bid.

 Loss of SAT Phone Communication on K2